certinia/orizuru/readme.md

 In the above example, a POST API for `/api/path/ageAndDob` is created on the server before it listens on port `8080`.
 The post body sent is validated against the schema, which requires `age` and `dob` string fields in the JSON body.
 If the validation succeeds, an event name passed to the transport layer will be the fully qualified name of the Avro schema type `ageAndDob`, along with an Avro serialised buffer of the POST body.

 Additionally, if there is an object on the request called `orizuru`, e.g. `request.orizuru`, this will also be serialized and added to the buffer as `context`.
-This allows middlewares to add context information to the event fired, e.g. session validation and credentials.
+This allows middleware to add context information to the event fired, e.g. session validation and credentials.

 ### Publisher